bazelbuild/remote-apis-sdks/go/README.md

-If you want to download an action from an RBE instance `FOO`, and remotely execute it on another RBE instance `BAR` (probably because you only have the permission to download actions from `FOO`, but lack of permission to don't have the permission to execute an action with instance `FOO`).
+If you want to download an action from an RBE instance `FOO`, and remotely execute it on another RBE instance `BAR` (probably because you only have the permission to download actions from `FOO`, but don't have the permission to execute that instance).
 In this case, you want to download the action first, and then re-run it on another RBE instance with `--instance` and `--action_root` flags.

 1. download the action from instance `FOO` to dir `/tmp/out/downloaded_action`